-As area director for Greater Vancouver Youth Unlimited’s Vancouver team, I lead a team of youth workers and volunteers in caring for a young person’s wholistic health—mental, physical, social, emotional, and spiritual.
-Our team has created a myriad of partnerships with local schools, government, churches, businesses, and community organizations.
+I oversee a network of youth workers across the North Shore, Vancouver, and Richmond.
+We care for the wholistic health (mental, physical, social, emotional, and spiritual) of many young people.
+The staff in our region have created a myriad of partnerships with local schools, government, churches, businesses, and community organizations.

-Working in my hometown of North Vancouver is near and dear to my heart as I was born and raised in Lynn Valley; one of my first ever projects with Youth Unlimited on the North Shore, back in 2013, was creating a lunchtime floor hockey league at my former high school, Sutherland Secondary.
+Part of my role is on the ground in North Vancouver, a city near and dear to my heart—I was born and raised in Lynn Valley.
+One of my first ever projects with Youth Unlimited was creating a lunchtime floor hockey league at the high school I went to as a teen (Sutherland).

-As a follower of Jesus, it is ingrained in my Christian faith to serve and lift up all people, regardless of religion, race, gender, gender identity, sexual orientation, economic status, physical and mental ability, national origin, and political ideology.
+As a follower of Jesus, it is inherent in my Christian faith to serve and lift up all people, regardless of religion, race, gender, gender identity, sexual orientation, economic status, physical ability, mental ability, national origin, or political ideology.

-I live in Central Lonsdale with my wife, Jennifer – an emergency nurse – and our baby boy, Jasper.
-We have two dogs, MILO and Boessy.
-In my past life, I covered the Vancouver Canucks for ESPN SportsTicker and was editor of HockeyNow magazine.
+I live in Central Lonsdale with my wife – a charge nurse in the emergency department – and our two children.
+We also have two adopted dogs.
+In my past life, I covered the Vancouver Canucks as a reporter and was editor of HockeyNow magazine.

 Together we can transform the world our youth live in—but we can’t do it without you.